dh-electronics/manifest-av96/README.md

+### !!!
+This project is not longer maintainanced !!!
+### Please use our mainline linux based project https://github.com/dh-electronics/dhcom_stm32mp1-bsp-platform
 ### Creating a uSD card image for the Avenger96 board

 Required steps for building a BSP for ST's development boards can be found here: